The Macon Water Authority

 * Disconnect garden hoses from all outdoor water faucets, allowing water to drain from frost-free faucets.

-* After disconnecting and draining garden hoses, store them in a place with consistent (warmer) temperatures.
-(If hoses are left without draining, do not move them or handle them during freezing temperatures, as they may be brittle and can be damaged.)
+* If hoses are left without draining, do not move them or handle them during freezing temperatures, as they may be brittle and can be damaged.

 * If a faucet is not frost free, find the shut-off valve in the basement or crawl space where the pipe feeds the faucet going to the outside of the home or building.